The Legacy of Rees Howells and the Bible College of Wales

 Samuel Rees Howells: A Life of Intercession Go

 In 2002, Samuel Howells handed the leadership over to Alan Scotland, a former student who was led by God to build

 the world.
 Alan Scotland was a student from 1969-71 and then a member of staff whilst his fiancée, Betty, began her studies at BCW.
 After leaving the College, Alan took two pastorates before he and his wife

 founded Lifelink International, which comprises an international group of churches and ministries involved in strengthening

 With over twenty-five years of ministry experience behind him and travelling extensively throughout the world,

 Alan gained a reputation as being a respected pastor to pastors.
-Throughout the years, Alan often returned to the Bible College
+Throughout the years, Alan often returned to the Bible College of Wales

 to teach and on one of these visits, the Holy Spirit spoke to him saying, “One day I will entrust you with this legacy.”

 The sobering affect of what those words meant frightened Alan.
 For at least seven years, Alan pondered what the Holy Spirit had